protonpopsicle/fresh-stacks/README.md

 [Minikube](https://minikube.sigs.k8s.io/) is a single-node k8s cluster useful for local developement.

 ### Google Cloud

+For cloud hosting we operate a shared GCP project `fresh-stacks` in which VM instances can be created and endpoints exposed via load balancer.

+Resources are configured using Google Cloud Console or CLI (🤦 ideally the project would use Terraform).
+TLS termination is handled by an External Application Load Balancer.
+Behind which are `n` "backends".
+Currently there is only one: a Compute Engine VM instance in zone: us-central1-a.
+A custom firewall rule allows ingress from the load balancer to the VM.

+> [!NOTE]
+> GKE (Google Kubernetes Engine) configs are included for reference and can be used for Minikube local deployment.
+However, no GKE cluster has been created in our GCP project due to high base fee.

 Install the [GCloud CLI](https://cloud.google.com/sdk/docs/install).
 Contact @protonpopsicle to request access for the `fresh-stacks` GCP project.